 How a Person Can Be Certain that They Have Eternal Salvation

 If it is possible for a person who has genuinely trusted in Jesus Christ as their Savior and Lord to lose their salvation, that person could not know that they have eternal salvation.
 If a person could lose their salvation by sinning, how many sins would cause a person to lose His (or her) salvation?
 Would some types of sins count more against a person than other types of sins?
 Without a clear line of demarcation, no one could know if they still have eternal salvation.
 Furthermore, ultimately each person’s eternal destiny would be determined by that person’s ability to do what is right (i.e., good deeds) – rather than on the sacrificial death of Jesus Christ – a doctrine that we believe is not taught by the Bible.
 [A more thorough discussion regarding whether or not good deeds are necessary to receive eternal salvation can be found by clicking on “Are Good Works Necessary for Eternal Salvation?”]

 Another scripture passage which teaches that Christians can be certain they have eternal salvation is Ephesians 1:13-14.
-This passage states, “In Him [Jesus Christ] you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance. . . .”
+This scripture states, “In Him [Jesus Christ] you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise, who is the guarantee of our inheritance. . . .”

-With regard to this passage, The Wycliffe Bible Commentary says, “The sealing ministry of the Holy Spirit is mentioned several times in the NT (cf. II Cor 1:22; Eph 4:30).
+In reference to this scripture, The Wycliffe Bible Commentary says, “The sealing ministry of the Holy Spirit is mentioned several times in the NT (cf. II Cor 1:22; Eph 4:30).
 A seal indicates possession and security.
 The Holy Spirit himself is the seal.
 His presence guarantees our salvation.”
 And, because Christians are guaranteed eternal salvation, it is assured – there is no uncertainty.